-Importantly, π is the expected present value of all future uncertain cash flows generated by the startup, including the exit value, and is obtained over the course of several years.
-Hence in contrast to models in which the firm value is certain, the agents cannot simply agree on a firm value-maximizing fixed cash transfer from the entrepreneur to the investor, but instead have to sign a contingent contract.
-The expected value π is affected by the types of counterparties, and by the contract they sign through continuous and bounded functions g(i, e) and h(c).
+Importantly, π is the expected present value of all the startup's future uncertain cash flows, including the exit value, and is obtained over the course of several years.
+This uncertainty, coupled with very limited wealth on the part of the early-stage entrepreneur and her limited liability (startups financed by VCs typically incorporate), implies that the Coase Theorem (Coase, 1960) does not generally hold.
+That is, the agents cannot simply agree on a firm value-maximizing fixed cash transfer from the entrepreneur to the investor; instead, they have to sign an outcome-contingent contract.
+The expected value π is affected by the types of counterparties and by the contract they sign through continuous and bounded functions g(i,e) and h(c).
 Functional forms that we use for estimation are specified in Section 4 below.